 The Ten-Minute Question

 The fitness industry has long promoted the belief that meaningful results require substantial time investment.
 One-hour gym sessions, 45-minute cardio workouts, and lengthy training programs have been the standard prescription for getting fit.
 Then research began challenging these assumptions.
-A landmark 2016 study by Gillen et al., published in PLoS ONE, demonstrated that a protocol involving just one minute of intense sprinting within a 10-minute session produced cardiometabolic improvements (including VO2max gains and insulin sensitivity improvements) comparable to 45 minutes of moderate continuous cycling over 12 weeks.
+Gillen et al. (2016, PMID 27115137), publishing in PLoS ONE, demonstrated that a protocol involving just one minute of intense sprinting within a 10-minute session produced cardiometabolic improvements (including VO2max gains and insulin sensitivity improvements) comparable to 45 minutes of moderate continuous cycling over 12 weeks.
 That single finding reshaped how exercise scientists think about the relationship between training duration and physiological adaptation.

 The accumulating evidence is now substantial.
 Milanovic et al.’s 2015 meta-analysis in Sports Medicine, analyzing 723 participants across 28 studies, concluded that HIIT produced significantly greater VO2max improvements than traditional continuous endurance training.
 The WHO’s 2020 guidelines on physical activity, published in the British Journal of Sports Medicine (Bull et al., 2020), removed the previous minimum threshold of 10 continuous minutes, now recognizing that activity bouts of any duration contribute to health benefits.